What does success look like for Ethereum?

 In a word: adoption.
 Ethereum will be used when and where it solves a problem.
 The more problems it solves or opportunities it creates, the greater the adoption.

 How then do we optimize for adoption?
 Lower the barriers to entry.
-The easier it is to contribute to the protocols or developer tools, the more quality contributions we’ll get.
-The better the tools and documentation get, the easier it is to build on Ethereum.
+The easier it is to understand or contribute to the protocols and developer tools, the more quality contributions we’ll get.
+The better the tools and their documentation gets, the easier it is to build on Ethereum.
 A virtuous cycle is born: better tools lead to more developers, and more developers lead to better tools and more innovative dapps.

 Ethereum needs more of us focused on lowering barriers to entry.